rtasalem/draft-my-cv/README.md

 ## Getting Started
 Clone repository and run `npm install` to install all dependencies.<br>
-Any of the following commands can be used to run the project via Node.js:
+Any of the following commands can be used to run the project via Node.js.
 ```
-npm run start
+npm run start // without nodemon
 ```
 or
 ```
-npm run dev
+npm run dev // with nodemon
 ```
 Or use the following commands in the order shown to build and start the Docker container:
 ```